AI Visibility Perimeter

 Governance Context

 Artificial intelligence is rapidly becoming embedded across enterprise operations.
-Employees now use AI systems to generate documents, summarize information, create internal reports, automate workflows, analyze data, produce research outputs and assist with operational tasks across nearly every department.
+Teams now rely on AI systems to generate documents, summarize information, create internal reports, automate workflows, analyze data, produce research outputs and support operational work across departments.

-What began as isolated experimentation has evolved into widespread operational adoption.
-In many organizations, AI systems are already influencing internal decision-making, documentation, workflows, communications and knowledge production at scale.
+What began as isolated experimentation has evolved into distributed operational adoption.
+In many organizations, AI systems already influence internal decision-making, documentation, workflows, communications and knowledge production at scale.

-Most organizations adopted AI faster than they implemented governance processes.
-Employees now use AI assistants, generative AI platforms, internal copilots, automated workflows, document generation systems and AI-enhanced productivity tools across multiple departments simultaneously.
+Most organizations adopted AI faster than they implemented governance coverage.
+AI assistants, generative platforms, internal copilots, automated workflows, document systems and AI-enhanced productivity tools now operate across multiple departments simultaneously.

 Governance Positioning